codetalkio/codethoughts.io/posts/2020-03-19-Live-Migration-of-DynamoDB-Tables.md

 <div class="callout">
   <div class="callout-bulb">💡</div>
-  This won't be detailed walkthrough, but rather the goal is to provide a method for people familiar with their AWS setups, that are in the same situation we were.
+  This won't be detailed walkthrough but will instead outline a method for people that are in the same situation we were.
 </div>

 ## Context